Dear Mr. President (Fredwreck song)

-Dear Mr. President is a protest song by hip-hop producer Fredwreck.
-The song is available free on the Internet.
+"Dear Mr. President" is a protest song by the hip-hop producer Fredwreck.
+It is available free on the Internet, but was not originally released on a CD due to its controversial nature.
 It is also available on Fredwrecks' Greatest Hits Episode 1 CD.

 History

-The politically charged song is directed at George W. Bush.
+The politically charged song is directed at George W. Bush, criticizing him for the war in Iraq.
+The single was released as part of the S.T.O.P. movement by Fredwreck, which was a group formed to protest the Iraq War and only released this song and one other.

-It features Everlast, Mobb Deep, The Alchemist, Mack 10, WC, Evidence, Defari, KRS-One, and B-Real.
+It features Everlast, Mobb Deep, The Alchemist, Mack 10, WC, Evidence, Defari, KRS-One and B-Real.

 Financial and time constraints meant that this song had to be recorded in parts.
 Mobb Deep's vocals were recorded using a laptop in a hotel room.